LC-Linkous/reverse_engineering_notes/README.md

 * Identify trace connections
   * Identify how components interface with traces, and where isolation may occur
 * Identify potential debug ports and test interfacing
-  * Manufacturer standard debug ports may exist either in several forms, including as contact pads on the board, with soldered pins, or on the edge of a PCB (sometimes called 'mouse bites')
+  * Manufacturer standard debug ports may exist either in several forms; including as contact pads on the board, with soldered pins, or on the edge of a PCB (sometimes called 'mouse bites')
 * Finding and identifying manufacturer markings
   * The PCB manufacturer may have put markings on the board that provide information about ports, power, chips, and other components.
 * Identifying locations for power, signal, or fault injection